ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-natural-numbers.md

 <!--more-->

 ## Definition
-The natural numbers are defined by defining the empty set as zero, then defining the next number, or **successor**, as the set of all previous numbers:
+The natural numbers are constructed by defining the empty set as zero, then defining the next number, or **successor**, as the set of all previous numbers:

 $$\begin{align}
 0&\equiv\emptyset\\